dhelms1/dhelms1/README.md

 ## Hi there, I'm Derek

-### I'm currently a student at Chico State:
+### I'm currently a student at Oregon State University:

-- I'm majoring in Mathmatics (Statistics) with a minor in Computer Science.
+- I'm majoring in Artificial Intelligence (MS).
-- I work at the Center for Healthy Community (CHC) as a Community Health Assistant performing data analytics.
+- I work in the EECS Department as a Graduate Teaching Assitant (currently for CS 271 - Computer Architecture & Assembly Language).
 - My main interest include applications of machine learning in the field of public health.